What Residents Can Do

 - Exposed piles of construction material should not be stored on the street or sidewalk.

-- Dispose of small amounts of dry excess materials in the trash; Powdery waste, such as dry concrete, must be properly contained within a box or bag prior to disposal; Call your local waste hauler for weight and size limits.
+- Dispose of small amounts of dry excess materials in the trash; Powdery waste, such as dry concrete, must be properly contained within a box or bag before disposal; Call your local waste hauler for weight and size limits.

 - When disposing of paint, never put wet paint in the trash.